 Not all smart drug takers in Silicon Valley would resort to the shady options.
 There is also a bunch that tries legitimate nootropics stack for a consistent and far safer brain boost.
 With dozens of pharmaceutical companies producing pre-formulated stacks, purchasing one is as easy as getting a candy bar in a convenience store.

 George Burke from Silicon Valley shared about using a stack of Piracetam in the past.
 Nowadays, companies produce formulas with a stack of Choline, herbal ingredients, amino acids, and other potent smart drugs.
 All these dodge legal issues since it’s marketed as dietary supplements without any health claims.

-What are the nootropics Silicon Valley take?
 Another Silicon Valley guy, Jesper Noehr, experimented with Phenylpiracetam, a derivative of Piracetam that’s way potent than its originating substance.
-He adds caffeine, L-Theanine, and Choline for a higher brain-boosting effect.
+He adds caffeine, L-Theanine, and Choline for the best nootropic stack.
 However, it’s important to note that Phenylpiracetam is a WADA-banned substance since it’s a powerful stimulant that provides physical endurance.

 Some people experiment with other smart drugs and ready to use their body as their own biological subjects.
 There are those who are exhausting all means to boost their cognitive performance.
 They pair the smart drug stack with meditation, fasting, and diet fads.
 However, in the fast-paced and demanding nature of Silicon Valley, only a few can commit to this healthier option.